NateWeav/EmailFlooder/README.md

 # EmailFlooder
-this is for educational purposes only!!! only use this on emails and phone numbers you own or have permission to flood.
+## ⚠⚠⚠ For educational purposes only!
+Only use this on emails and phone numbers you own or have consent to flood.
+I hold no responsibility in the damage this causes to your inbox. ⚠⚠⚠

 <img src='https://media.discordapp.net/attachments/521029922358165517/822857407591481344/image0.png?width=261&height=565'>